 That came to mind today when God led me to read me the story of Jeremiah and the Rekabites.
 In Jeremiah 35, God instructs the prophet: “Go to the Rekabite family and invite them to come to one of the side rooms of the house of the Lord and give them wine to drink.”
 So Jeremiah got some special cups and bowls and set them out nicely before the clan, doing exactly what the Lord told him.
-I wonder if he had some idea of God meant to do.
+I wonder if he had some idea of what God meant to do.
 Maybe he thought, “It’ll be nice to get to know these folks.
 I hope they notice I used the good wine.”

-But when the Rekabites arrived and Jeremiah invited them to drink, they actually seemed sort of angry.
+But when the Rekabites arrived and Jeremiah invited them to drink, they actually seemed angry.
 They said, “We do not drink wine, because our forefather Jehonadab of Rekab gave us this command: ‘Neither you nor your descendants must ever drink wine!’”
 Duoh!
 “This is awkward,” Jeremiah might have thought, “Did I mishear you, Lord?”

 As an artist, I’ve had this happen several times.
 Times when I’ve felt like God clearly instructed me to do something; to make a piece of art or work on a particular project.
 I’ve prepared everything just right, like Jeremiah did, only to have the whole thing seemingly jump the tracks.
 Maybe the reaction is the opposite of what I expected, maybe someone drops the ball or the project implodes, maybe my execution doesn’t come together or the presentation falls apart.
 I’m left shaking my head, wondering if I heard God right.
 My natural reaction is to get offended; at others, “They have no appreciation for how hard I worked!”, or God, “How could you let this happen when I’m serving you!”
 And if you work in any creative capacity in the church, you know that satan will bring along endless opportunities to get offended.

-I heard Patricia King say, “Offenses aren’t given, they are taken”.
+I heard a leader say, “Offenses aren’t given, they are taken”.
 It’s true.
 It is our choice whether or not to agree with satan’s suggestions to get offended about the “raw deal” we got.
 And taking an offense is a great way to hinder the progress God is making in your life and work.
 You can get stuck as you brood on it.
 That old artist’s lie that “no one understands me, it’s me against the world” can pop up.

 It’s important to immediately give these thoughts and feelings to God when they appear.
 Forgive quickly, if that is needed.
 Remind yourself that your identity is in God, not in your work or what you can do for Him.
 Actually, Jeremiah was probably pretty good at that; being a full-time oracle of God he was used to the Lord’s unusual methods.
 For us it can be more of a challenge.